lemontree55/packetgen/README.md

 ### Other sources
 All original code maintains its copyright from its original authors and licensing.

-This is mainly for PcapNG (copied from [PacketFu](https://github.com/packetfu/packetfu), but i am the original author).
+This is mainly for PcapNG (originally copied from [PacketFu](https://github.com/packetfu/packetfu), but i am the original author).